esa/nmf-mission-ops-sat/README.md

 ### Adding applications to the ground build

 1. Add your application to the dependencies inside the 'ground' profile in opssat-package/pom.xml.
 2. Add a copy task for your app in the opssat-package/copy\_ground.xml file.

 ## Bugs Reporting

-Bug Reports can be submitted on: [Bug Reports]
+Bug Reports can be submitted on: [Issues]

 Or directly in the respective source code repository.